-Make yourself a cup of ‘bulletproof coffee’ – that’s with a dollop of butter and some MCT oil.
-Settle down for a long, fascinating read.
-In the first of a two-part series, Prof Tim Noakes’ gives his final lecture at the close of the international low-carb, high-fat (LCHF) summit in Cape Town on February 22, 2015.
+This is a short version of the lecture that Prof Tim Noakes gave at the close of the international low-carb, high-fat (LCHF) summit in Cape Town on February 22, 2015.

-He takes you on a remarkable journey.
-On it, you’ll meet black swans and learn how to tell good nutrition science from bad.
-You’ll uncover causation and hazard ratios.
-You’ll be able to assess whether Noakes really deserves to be Public Health Enemy Number 1 for promoting low-carb, high-fat diets. – Marika Sboros
+At heart, it’s about learning how to tell good nutrition science from bad.
+You’ll be able to assess whether Noakes really deserves to be Public Health Enemy Number 1 for promoting low-carb, high-fat (LCHF) diets. – Marika Sboros

 By Tim Noakes

 My critics have called me deluded and dangerous.
-In the South African Medical Journal in 2013, they said I have cherry picked, misinterpreted data, that I don’t understand the science, I’ve lost my way, flouted the Hippocratic Oath, and I’m harming patients and the population.
+In the South African Medical Journal in 2013, they said that I have cherry picked, misinterpreted data; that I don’t understand the science; I’ve lost my way, flouted the Hippocratic Oath; and I’m harming patients and the population.

 Last year, for the first time in the history of the University of Cape Town, no senior academic has ever been criticised as publicly as I was.

-Senior colleagues, including the Dean of the Medical Faculty at UCT (Prof Wim de Villiers) who has since moved upwards and onwards – a reward for his bravery perhaps), sent a letter to the Dean of all South African medical schools and to the press, saying:
+Senior colleagues, including the Dean of the Medical Faculty at UCT (Prof Wim de Villiers who has since moved upwards and onwards – a reward for his bravery perhaps), sent a letter to the Dean of all South African medical schools and to the press.

 “This goes against the University of Cape Town’s commitment to academic freedom as the prerequisite to fostering responsible and respectful intellectual debate and free enquiry.”